Elekekic/Elekekic/README.md

 - <a href='https://madebyelena.vercel.app/' target="_blank">Click here</a> to see my portfolio!

-- In my free time, I enjoy editing for personal things (because i would love to have also "editor" as one of my titles)
+- In my free time, I enjoy editing for personal things

 <br>